Samuel Goldwyn: Marriages

 In 1910, Goldwyn married Blanche Lasky, a sister of Jesse L. Lasky.
-The marriage produced a daughter, Ruth.
+The marriage produced a daughter.
 The couple divorced in 1915.
 In 1925, he married actress Frances Howard, to whom he remained married for the rest of his life.
 Their son, Samuel Goldwyn Jr., eventually joined his father in the business.

 Despite his marriages, Samuel Goldwyn was known as a ladies' man in social circles.
 Goldwyn Girl Jean Howard was quoted saying, "Sam Goldwyn was not a fellow to make a pass in public; he had too much taste for that," but his dalliances were many, even as his wife Frances Howard turned a blind eye.

 Death

-Goldwyn died of heart failure at his home in Los Angeles in 1974 at 91.
+Goldwyn died of heart failure at his home in Los Angeles in 1974.
 In the 1980s, the Samuel Goldwyn Studio was sold to Warner Bros.
 There is a theater named after him in Beverly Hills and he received a star on the Hollywood Walk of Fame at 1631 Vine Street for his contributions to motion pictures on February 8, 1960.